EvangeliaS/Memory-Management-Simulation/README.md

 ### Introduction

+The program can be compiled using the "make" command.
 The program begins by executing `./program`, which activates processes G and M. It accepts several parameters:

 - D: Total simulation duration